Trump says ‘decisive’ military action against Houthis in Yemen is underway

 Further actions after Saturday will depend on battle damage assessments from this series of strikes, a US defense official told CNN.
 But there is expected to be more action against the Houthis over the next several weeks.

-A larger campaign of strikes took time to organize and plan because the US had to collect the intelligence necessary for more sweeping attacks against the Houthis, and that took a considerable amount of time.
+A larger campaign of strikes took time to organize and plan because the US had to collect the intelligence necessary for more sweeping attacks against the Houthis.
 A senior military official recently told CNN the intel collection required for broader strikes had been completed.

+Secretary of State Marco Rubio discussed the strikes with his Russian counterpart Sergei Lavrov, stressing that “continued Houthi attacks on U.S. military and commercial shipping vessels in the Red Sea will not be tolerated,” according to a readout from the State Department.
+Last summer, Russia was prepared to deliver weapons to the Houthis but pulled back following pressure from the US and Saudi Arabia.

 The US has been working to degrade Houthi capabilities for months as the entity worked to disrupt international shipping lanes in the Red Sea, one of the world’s busiest waterways, calling the attacks a response to Israel’s war in Gaza against Hamas.
 The group has targeted more than 100 ships and vessels, including with drones, missiles and small ships.